goat-community/goat-docs/docs/map/layers.md

 :::tip tip

 Want to change the design of your layers?
 See [Layer Style](../category/layer-style).
+Only want to visualize parts of your dataset?
+See [Filter](../filter).

 :::